ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-lhbrmng.md

 Replace `<lhbr_vbr_name>`, `<lhbr_fqdn>`, and `<immutability_period>` in the previous code snippet with the values that you captured in the earlier steps.
 The previous code does the following actions:

 * Defines that the playbook is run on the hosts that are defined as `vbr` in the inventory file.
 * Defines a file that contains other variables, called `vault`.
-The `vault` file that was created in the previous step, is encrypted, and contains sensitive variables, such as passwords.
+The `vault` file that was created in the previous step is encrypted, and contains sensitive variables, such as passwords.
 * Defines the shortname that is used in designating the Linux hardened repository `<lhbr_vbr_name>`, and the FQDN of the server.